The Man in Seat Sixty-One: History

 The site is a personal project run by Mark Smith, formerly a manager in the rail industry.
 The site is called Seat 61 after his preferred seat in First Class on the Eurostar.
 He began the site as a hobby in 2001, after frustration with the difficulty he perceived in finding how to book rail tickets within Europe.
 In September 2007 he gave up his job working for the Department for Transport to run the website full-time.

 Smith subsequently wrote a book based on the site titled The Man in Seat 61: A Guide To Taking The Train Through Europe.
 Published by Bantam Press in 2008, the book mirrored the website in offering an "essential guide for anyone who wishes to travel to Europe and beyond by train".
 It sold over 10,000 copies and an updated second edition was published in 2010.
 This was followed by a second book in 2011, The Man in Seat 61: Worldwide, covering international train travel around Africa, Asia, the Americas and Australasia.
 Smith describes these books as "now long in the tooth" and directs travellers towards his website for up to date information.

 In 2010, Guerrilla Films planned a TV series based on the website.
 A pilot episode featuring actor Kenneth Cranham was released covering the journey from London to St Petersburg by rail as far as Waterloo, Belgium.

 In 2013, Smith launched an appeal for donations to UNICEF to support children in Syria in response to the Syrian civil war, encouraging anyone who his site has helped to express their gratitude via donations to the appeal.
 In October 2024 the appeal reached £50,000.

-In 2021, Smith was one of the first passengers on Lumo's East Coast Main Line services.

 In 2023, Smith was interviewed in Ben Elton: The Great Railway Disaster, a Channel 4 Dispatches documentary about rail privatisation.
 In 2024 he featured in an episode of ITV's On Assignment filmed on the inaugural European Sleeper service between Brussels and Prague.